Andes Drive Force Main Rehabilitation

 The City of Fairfax Public Works Department plans to rehabilitate approximately 3,700 feet of aging sanitary sewer force main along Andes Drive.
 The eight-inch cast iron pipe conveys wastewater from homes to the Andes Drive pump station.
 A liner will be installed inside the pipe to extend the usable life expectancy of the pipe.
 This project will require some excavation in the right of way and a temporary above-ground sewer bypass.
-The project will begin in late April or early May and take about two months to complete.
+The project will begin by June 23 and take about two months to complete.

 Repairing and extending the life of critical wastewater infrastructure prevents failure, which could result in sanitary service disruptions, environmental harm, and more extensive repairs.
 This project follows the successful relining of the sanitary sewer force mains on Byrd Drive and San Juan Drive.